 Assessment and Care Coordination

 If you are searching for services that will help you or a loved one remain in their home, we are here for you.
 The Illinois Department on Aging’s Community Care Program (CCP) is designed to assist seniors to remain living independently in their own home as long as safely manageable.
 CCP services includes Homemaker Services, Adult Day Services, and Emergency Home Response Service.
-Our agency can provide additional services to improve the senior’s quality of life including: Home Delivered Meals, Senior Companion, Transportation, and we can assist the senior in applying for prescription assistance programs, Property Tax Exemptions and more.
+Our agency can provide additional services to improve the senior’s quality of life including: Home Delivered Meals, Friendly Visiting, Transportation, and we can assist the senior in applying for prescription assistance programs, Property Tax Exemptions and more.

 In order for our agency to initiate CCP services, you’ll need to call one of our offices near you and speak to an Information and Assistance Specialist.
 After obtaining basic information from you to see if CCP services appropriate for the senior in question, a referral will be made to one of our highly trained case managers, who will call the senior and make an appointment for a home visit in order to complete a thorough assessment.
 This free service takes about 2 hours.

 The case manager will evaluate the senior’s health, homecare needs such as laundry, shopping, meal preparation, housekeeping, and personal care; physical capabilities and other issues to determine if the senior qualifies for the CCP or other services.
 The case manager will then recommend the services that would be the most helpful and will keep in touch with the senior to make sure the services we put in place continue to meet the senior’s needs.
 Depending on various factors some services may be free.
 We also provide lists of certified agencies that can provide in home services for a fee.

 Services that are part of CCP include the following: